ftinoco/LibraryApp/README.md

 * LibraryApp.API

-	Here the entities are defined to access the database and serve them through endpoint
+	Here the entities are defined to access the database and serve them through endpoint.

 + LibraryApp.WEB

-	Lorem ipsu
+	MVC application as user access interface.

 - LibraryApp.Common